lsybarguen/franmarin.github.io/_posts/2016-02-11-arcade-cabinet-restoration-project.markdown

 Definitelly it was really expensive getting something closer to our goal.
 Then we thought of the cheapest option: building our own cabinet (later, maybe too later, I realized it was cheaper in terms of money, but not in time).

-My friend directly got the [Project Arcade - Build your own arcade cabinet](http://www.amazon.com/Project-Arcade-Build-Your-Machine/dp/047089153X) book.
+My friend directly bought the [Project Arcade - Build your own arcade cabinet](http://www.amazon.com/Project-Arcade-Build-Your-Machine/dp/047089153X) book.
 That was indeed an impressive book to build it from scratch... but following the described steps was like studying a project management, electronic and carpentry.
 In short, something to read when you don't mind to spend one year to just imagine the machine you want to build and how you could do it when you have a lot of spare time.

 I refused that idea and given my space, tools and carpentry knowledge, I thought the wood cabinet building, was something I had to skip.
 Therefore an empty machine was all I needed.
 Namely, a second-hand cabinet I could clean and use as a base to build my dream game provider.